AuderySun/STVchrono/README.md

 ## Dataset annotation files

 We have updated our STVchrono dataset using Mapillary data.
 Please download the latest version (stvchrono_based_mapillary.zip) from this repository.
-And you can also access the STVchrono dataset based on Google Street View from [here](https://drive.google.com/drive/folders/1CHXSSAh2C8RtSgeMnbem_7c9C5Uk6wTb).

 You can download the images from Mapillary using the image ID, which is saved in content.name.
 Here is an example: 'LlY70YKk5onM1fsNga0KrA' and 'tpsBxjm7qB7kF1aYcQP7LA' are image IDs.